mobibyte/momonote/BIOL 1441/Lesson 4.md

 • Energy is required for life-sustaining processes like active transport

-2. Define the term “metabolism”
+**2. Define the term “metabolism”**
+Metabolism is the sum of all the chemical reactions that occur in your cells to keep you alive

 3. Describe the function of chemical bonds.
 4. Explain how the structure of ATP makes it good for storing & releasing energy.